- Many children with language impairments and/or autism will have difficulties with aspects of social communication and pragmatic language

 - National Autistic Society (NAS)

-- I CAN – children’s communication charity.
+- Speech and Language UK – children’s communication charity.